POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Cons:

-A material you either love or hate!
-Totally different from the previous two, brass is perfect for poling in hot and humid climates.
-It has a golden appearance.
+👉 A love-it-or-hate-it material!
+Completely different from chrome or stainless steel, brass is ideal for hot and humid climates.
+It also has a golden finish.

 → Pros: